 What’s in a name?
-At MedShape, our name conveys our very essence: science driven medical devices that utilize the unique transformational capabilities of a new generation of biomaterials.
-These shape-changing devices are the perfect fit for the increasing number of minimally invasive procedures performed worldwide each year.
-Our vision, expertise and passion will continue the evolution of orthopedic surgery.
+At MedShape, our name conveys our very essence: science driven medical devices that utilize the unique capabilities of a new generation of biomaterials.
+MedShape has several innovative material technology platforms that convey how our vision, expertise, and passion continue to evolve orthopedic surgery.
 Are you ready to evolve with us?

 SHAPE MEMORY POLYMERS (SMPs)

 Shape memory polymers (SMPs) are a relatively new class of "smart" materials.
 Shape memory polymers can "remember" multiple shapes and transition easily between those shapes when triggered to do so.
 SMPs can deform up to 400% and still recover their original shape without a loss of mechanical integrity.
 Appropriate triggers for shape change include: heat; light and mechanical force.

 Though researchers have developed numerous formulations of SMPs, MedShape is the only company to have developed and introduced FDA cleared devices manufactured from shape memory polymers based on PEEK (polyetheretherketone) and PMMA (polymethylmethacrylate) chemistries.
 Our proprietary PEEK Altera® biomedical polymer allows devices to enter the target surgical site in a compact geometry and then be triggered to deploy, with minimal mechanical force, into the optimal geometry for fixation.
 Devices manufactured from PEEK Altera are biocompatible, biostable, radiolucent and MRI safe.